I'm the Man (50 Cent song)

-"I'm the Man" is a song by American hip hop recording artist 50 Cent, released on December 4, 2015 as the third single from his eleventh mixtape, The Kanan Tape (2015).
+"I'm the Man" is a song by American hip hop recording artist Sonny Digital originally released on SoundCloud.
+After hearing the song, 50 Cent reached out to purchase the song from Sonny Digital, he agreed on the selling it with the only stipulation be that 50 couldn’t change the hook or production.
+50 cent released it on December 4, 2015 as the third single from his eleventh mixtape, The Kanan Tape (2015).
 The hip hop song features vocals and production from Sonny Digital.
 It was released for digital download on February 12, 2016.

 Music video

 On January 1, 2016, 50 Cent uploaded the music video for "I'm the Man" on his YouTube account.